How Prepared Are You For Digital Selling?

 Like any technology disruption, defining it in the early phases of adoption can be tricky.
-It’s sure to evolve as seller and buyer behavior continue to change.
+It’s sure to evolve as seller and buyer behavior continues to change.
 Here’s a starting point:

 Digital Selling is the use of technology-focused commerce practices to meet the needs of digitally savvy buyers and by sellers to seamlessly integrate the sales funnel across marketing, sales and service.